ziritrion/dataeng-zoomcamp/4_analytics/homework.md

 Chosen answer:
 61635151
 ```
+>Notes:

+Due to the way we deduplicated records, many students got different answers for this question, so it will not be scored.

+The proposed code matches exactly my code, but the count they got was 61635418.
+You can check the solution video [in this link](https://www.youtube.com/watch?v=I_K0lNu9WQw&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=46).

 # Question 2:
 **What is the distribution between service type filtering by years 2019 and 2020 data as done in the videos**